LSB Industries Inc. (LXU) Just Got Our Attention

 Northland Securities gave a rating of “Outperform” to LXU, setting the target price at $38 in the report published on May 16th of the previous year.

-After a stumble in the market that brought LXU to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.68% of gains for the given period.
+After a stumble in the market that brought LXU to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -15.79% of loss for the given period.

 Insider Trading